 Coconut flour can be used for sweet and savoury baking recipes.
 People usually use it to make low-carb and keto recipes such as low-carb and keto bread, cookies, and muffins.
 It is used in paleo, low-carb, and gluten-free recipes.
 Other people use it for quick recipes such as coconut flour pancakes and waffles.

-One of the most popular ways to use coconut flour is in easy low-carb mug cakes.
+One of the most popular ways to use coconut flour is in easy low-carb mug cakes, coconut flour bread, and coconut flour keto waffles.

 Can I substitute regular flour with coconut flour?